-- Decoction: A decoction is the process of extracting the essence of something by boiling or heating, then simmering for a long time.
-This is different than an infusion because you are actually boiling or heating the plants continually to draw out their healing constituents.
+- Decoction: A decoction is a process of extracting the essence of something by boiling or heating, then simmering for a long time.
+This is different than an infusion because you are actually boiling or heating the plants continue to draw out their healing constituents.
 For example, many of the medicinal mushrooms (reishi, chaga) and barks (wild cherry, cinnamon) require a 3-4 hour decoction to be most effective.
-A bone stock can be considered a decoction, as well.
+A bone stock can be considered a decoction as well.

 - Extraction: I bet you thought this only happens when you go for a facial!
 You can extract the constituents of any culinary herb or other plant by using an extraction process.
 You would use alcohol, vinegar, oil, or vegetable glycerin to draw out the healing properties from the plant.
 A good example is apple cider herbal vinegar (ACV).
 You can use any fresh or dried culinary herbs (rosemary, thyme, basil, dill, oregano) and steep in ACV for 30 days.
 Strain the herb from the vinegar and discard.
 Save the ACV in an airtight container.
 Use the vinegar in salad dressings or mix with honey.